ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 ## Technical specifications for Juniper vSRX
 {: #juniper-overview-specs}

-For more information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).
+For more information about resource requirements and capacity checking for some services, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).

 The following components are ordered and included in the Juniper vSRX service: